share/sharedb/README.md

 });
 ```

+**Important!** To avoid leaking memory, when you're done with a stream call `stream.destroy()` to clean it up.

-There is a helper method which will both fetch and subscribe for you (cleverly called `fetchAndSubscribe(cName, docName, callback)`).
-It looks like this:
+There is a helper method which will both fetch and subscribe for you (cleverly
+called `fetchAndSubscribe(cName, docName, callback)`).
+It is defined like this:

 ```javascript
 Livedb.prototype.fetchAndSubscribe = function(cName, docName, callback) {